ryanatseolaudio/meta-ebaz4205/README.md

 ### Prerequisites

-Make sure you have Docker/Podman installed and the `kas-container` tool downloaded:
+Make sure you have Docker or Podman installed and the `kas-container` script downloaded:

 ```bash
 wget https://raw.githubusercontent.com/siemens/kas/master/kas-container